socialgorithm/docs/docs/CONTRIBUTING.md

 ## Editing Images

-Edit images by going to https://www.draw.io and loading the XML file of the same name.
+Edit images by going to https://www.draw.io and loading the PNG file of the same name.
 When done save the XML file **AND the image file.**

 # Publishing changes